KenNewcomb/Topologist/README.md

 5. **angle**: This keyword is followed by the three groups that particpate in a bend, the equilibrium angle, and the bending force constant.

+6. **molecule**: This keyword is followed by the residue name, the number of molecules, and the nrexcl (See GROMACS Manual).

-6. **output**: This keyword specifies the type of topology to be output by the program.
+7. **output**: This keyword specifies the type of topology to be output by the program.
 At present, Topologist only supports writing GROMACS (.top) files.

 You may add comments by starting a line with a single "#" character.